lingmaozhou/adam-blog/_posts/2020-05-13-podcast-list.markdown

 author: Ling Zhou # Add name author (optional)
 ---
 Podcasts are a huge part of my life.
 I start every morning, rush through every commute, go grocery shopping, brush my teeth, and live my life with a podcast on. <br><br>
 I wish I could say I'm caught up on all of these, but I think that would be borderline impossible, even for a podcast enthusiast like me.
-The bolded ones are the ones that I will make every effort to listen the day an episode is released, and some of my favorite episodes are listed under a couple of my favorite shows.
+The bolded ones are the ones that I make every effort to listen the day an episode is released, and some of my favorite episodes are listed under a couple of my favorite shows.
 <br><br>

 # News & Daily Podcasts
 **Up First**
 **The Daily**
+  *test
 **The Indicator from Planet Money**
 **Marketplace**